minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 class: name of the class to take the mean over, in case means are not saved per class fill in all 'classes'<br/>
 ids: A list of polygon ids, cannot be longer than 3000. <br/>
 **Returns**<br/>
-CSV with columns polygon ids, [columns of mean per index] and total area.
+CSV with columns polygon ids, [columns of mean per measurement] and total area.

 #### Post timestamps